Brian-Pho/Textbook-Notes/_posts/books/2019-02-01-57-ways-to-screw-up-grad-school.md

 ## Managing Your Program

 - There's more to the degree than the formal requirements
-- The keys with comprehensive exams is to get them done and out of the way
+- The key with comprehensive exams is to get them done and out of the way
 - Select a topic that you're passionate about
 - Get some teaching experience but not too much
 - Get teacher training and keep a record of it